 Ideal For: Students who want a home-like setting with more space.

-The Balti Triangle, located just south of the downtown area, has the city's highest concentration of Balti houses and serves the best curries in the UK.
-Because Birmingham is considered the birthplace of the Balti curry, many of these restaurants are among the best in the country.
-It's authentic Indian cuisine at its finest.
-If you're not in the mood for Indian food, there are many Chinese eateries like Dragon’s Wok and smorgasbords to browse, like the Chinese Quarter.
-Digbeth Dining Club, winner of the Best Street Food Event.
+The Balti Triangle, which is found just south of the city centre, has the highest concentration of Balti Houses in the city, & delivers the finest (in terms of quality) curries in the UK.
+Birmingham is the birthplace of the Balti Curry, so as such, many of these restaurants are also amongst the best in the UK.
+Authentic Indian food at its best!
+If you want to eat Chinese food, you can find many places to eat, such as Dragon’s Wok or you can browse a smorgasbord in the Chinese Quarter.

-Birmingham life is full of excitement and students can visit Cadbury World for a fun-packed day from their student apartments in Birmingham.
+Birmingham life is full of excitement, and you can visit Cadbury World for a fun-packed day from their student apartments in Birmingham.
 Birmingham offers a great range of tourist attractions and green spaces that students can easily visit from their student apartments in Birmingham.
-Some of the best places to visit include Art Gallery, University Station, Library of Birmingham, Birmingham Museum, Battery Retail Park and Thinktank Science Museum.
+Some of the other best places to visit include the Art Gallery, University Station, Library of Birmingham, Birmingham Museum, Battery Retail Park, and Thinktank Science Museum.

 Birmingham offers one of the best universities in the city, which attracts a lot of students from across the world to study every year.
 Some of the best universities that are easily accessible from your student accommodation in Birmingham are: